-- (5) Shrub stage: Shrubby plants, such as Fragaria, Rubus, Capparis, Rhus, etc. invade the area by means of seeds and underground rhizomes which was previously dominated by herbaceous plants.
+(5) Shrub stage:

+Shrubby plants, such as Fragaria, Rubus, Capparis, Rhus, etc. invade the area by means of seeds and underground rhizomes which was previously dominated by herbaceous plants.
 The herbaceous plants of the preceding stage now become shaded and tend to disappear.
 The death and decay of the herbaceous plants further enrich the soil.
-As the shrubs grow in size and number, they continue to modify the soil and make the habitat more and more suitable for the support of still higher plants i.e., trees. - (6) Climax forest stage: The first tree species to invade the area are usually xerophytic in character, but as the soil moisture increases, these are gradually replaced by mesophytic ones.
+As the shrubs grow in size and number, they continue to modify the soil and make the habitat more and more suitable for the support of still higher plants i.e., trees.

+(6) Climax forest stage:

+The first tree species to invade the area are usually xerophytic in character, but as the soil moisture increases, these are gradually replaced by mesophytic ones.
 The mesophytic species compete successfully and become dominant because their seedlings are much more shade-tolerant.
 Competition gradually becomes less intense as the community becomes stable and a climax state is reached.

-Fig. 3.5.
-Xerosere-stages of plant succession on a rock.
+Fig 4.3 : Xerosere-stages of plant succession on a rock

 A group of interacting organisms or community is made up of different species, growth forms and structure, dominance, succession and trophic structure.
 The study of structure and classification of plant community is known as phytosociology.
 There are different growth forms and life forms of plant species.
-The different life forms include phanerophytes, chamaephytes, hemicryptophytes, cryptophytes, therophytes and epiphytes.
+The different life forms include phabnerophytes, chamaeophytes, hemicryptophytes, cryptophytes, therophytes and epiphytes.
 There is always stratification in a terrestrial and an aquatic ecosystem.
-An ecotone is an area a that acts as a boundary or a transition zone between two ecosystems and has the properties that do not exist in either of the interacting ecosystems.
+An ecotone is an area that acts as a boundary or a transition zone between two ecosystems and has the properties that do not exist in either of the interacting ecosystems.
 The ecotones are mostly populated by large number of birds and animals which is known as edge effect.
 The plant communities have a developmental history which is known as plant succession.
 Plant succession is basically an orderly process of community changes in a unit area.
 It may be primary or secondary in nature.
-Depending upon the nature of the habitat plant succession may be of different types - hydrosere, xerosere, lithosere, psammosere, halosere, geosere and senile.
+Depending upon the nature of the habitat plant succession may be of different types- hydrosere, xerosere, lithosere, psamnosere, halosere, geosere and senile.
 The major steps of plant succession include nudation, migration, ecesis, aggregation, competition and co-action, invasion, reaction, stabilisation and climax stage.
 Hydrosere is the plant succession in an aquatic body or wet area.
-Starting from the beginning the stages are-phytoplankton stage, submerged stage, floating stage, reed-swamp stage, sedge meadow stage, woodland stage and ultimately climax stage.
+Starting from the beginning the stages are- phytoplankton stage, submerged stage, floating stage, reed-swamp stage, sedge meadow stage, woodland stage and ultimately climax stage.
 On the other hand, xerosere is the plant succession in a dry, bare area.
-It usually has following six seral states-crustose lichen stage, foliose lichen stage, moss stage, herbaceous stage, shrub stage and climax forest stage.
+It usually has following six seral stages- crustose lichen stage, foliose lichen stage, moss stage, herbaceous stage, shrub stage and climax forest stage.

 - Q1.
-What is plant community? - Ans.: A collection of organisms interacting directly or indirectly is a community.
-Within the community some species carry out similar functions or exploit the same resources.
-These groups are called guilds.
-For example, plants growing on saline soils are halophytic guild. - Q2.
-Comment on the characteristics of plant community. - Ans.: vide section 3.2 - Q3.
-Describe the different life forms as proposed by Raunkiaer (1934). - Ans.: vide section 3.2 point iii. - Q4.
-Comment on the stratification in a terrestrial ecosystem. - Ans.: vide section 3.2 point iv. - Q5.
-Comment on the stratification in an aquatic ecosystem. - Ans.: vide section 3.2 point iv.
+What is plant community? - Q2.
+Comment on the characteristics of plant community. - Q3.
+Describe the different life forms as proposed by Raunkiaer (1903). - Q4.
+Comment on the stratification in a terrestrial ecosystem. - Q5.
+Comment on the stratification in an aquatic ecosystem. - Q6.
+Write short notes on ecotone. - Q7.
+What is edge effect? - Q8.
+What is plant succession?